Guido Dumarey

-Guido Dumarey (born 1959 in Ostend, Belgium) is a Belgian entrepreneur, known for founding and presiding over the Dumarey Group.
+Guido Lieven Pieter Dumarey (born 1959 in Ostend, Belgium) is a Belgian entrepreneur, known for founding and presiding over the Dumarey Group.

 A mechanical engineer in automotive, Dumarey commenced his career at Michelin before transitioning to entrepreneurship in 1983.

 Personal life

 Dumarey lives in Sint-Martens-Latem.
 He is married and father of three children.

 Beyond his business endeavors, Dumarey is passionate about cars and motorcycles.
 Through his company, GDM Motors, he engages in the restoration, purchase, and sale of classic (racing) cars, participating in various racing events.

 Career

-During the early phase of his career (1983-1991), Dumarey acquired New Impriver, a Ghent-based company specializing in metal name-tags and aluminum anodization.
+During the early phase of his career (1983–1991), Dumarey acquired New Impriver, a Ghent-based company specializing in metal name-tags and aluminum anodization.

 He later founded Punch Products in 1986, expanding its electronics component and assembly operations through partnerships with Sony and Panasonic in 1990.
 The company's growth led to the establishment of factories in the United Kingdom, Slovakia, Hungary, and Poland.
 A partnership with Philips in 1991 resulted in the creation of Punch Electronique in Dreux, France.

 Dumarey's diversification efforts between 1999 and 2004 included acquiring Stevens and constructing a new plant in Evergem.
 The company's plastic operations were enhanced through the acquisition of Trelleborg, later known as Punch Plastics.

 Punch International, listed on the Brussels Stock Exchange in 1999, initiated electronic component production in China in 2001.
 Further acquisitions in 2002 (Xeikon) and 2004 (Prolion) marked the company's entry into color production systems and the milk robot system industry, respectively.

 Global expansion characterized the period between 2006 and 2010.
 Dumarey consolidated his telematics companies under Punch Telematix, which was sold to Trimble in 2010.
 In the same period Punch International acquired ZF Getriebe in Belgium, renaming it Punch Powertrain in 2008.Under Dumarey's leadership, Punch Powertrain diversified its product portfolio and expanded to Nanjing, China, in 2009, while divesting part of the stake in Punch International.
 All remaining parts in Punch Powertrain were sold off in 2010.

 In 2012, Dumarey, along with Punch Metals International, acquired the GM factory in Strasbourg, France, naming it Punch Powerglide Strasbourg.
 In 2015, a daughter company was founded in Hong Kong and Tianjin, China.

-In September 2023, the PUNCH Group celebrated its 40th anniversary and announced a name change to Dumarey Group, consolidating all entities under the Dumarey brand.
+In September 2023, the Punch Group celebrated its 40th anniversary and announced a name change to Dumarey Group, consolidating all entities under the Dumarey brand.